Tax-exempt assets and income in the pension scheme

 Just as individuals with residence abroad have to deal with Swiss withholding tax, Swiss citizens also have to cope with foreign withholding tax: a double taxation agreement is necessary to reclaim the foreign withholding tax.

 Since pension funds are exempt from taxation, they typically have a special position in such agreements.
-The relief from withholding tax for pension funds often extends further than for ordinary investment funds or private individuals.
+The relief from withholding tax for pension funds often extends further than for private individuals.

 In 1996, Switzerland entered a double taxation agreement with the USA.
 This provides that dividends are not subject to withholding tax if the beneficiary is a pension institution (Art.
 28 para.
 4 b).
 The same provision is also found in the double taxation agreement with Japan, which was extended in 2012 (Art.
 10 para.
 3 b).
-At the moment, however, there is still a significant difference between the two agreements: In the double taxation agreement with Japan, the third pillar is also exempt from withholding tax on dividends.
-In the agreement with the USA only the second pillar.
-Nevertheless, with the approval of the Protocol of Amendment to the Agreement with the USA by the US Senate on July 17, 2019, the withholding tax exemption will also be extended with the USA.
+With the approval of the Protocol of Amendment to the Agreement with the USA by the US Senate on July 17, 2019, the withholding tax exemption will be extended with the USA.
 Provided that the Protocol of Amendment comes into force in 2019, third pillar institutions will also be exempt from US withholding tax from January 1, 2020.

 In addition to the USA and Japan, Switzerland has concluded double taxation agreements with 86 other countries (as of July 2019).